-Have you ever wondered what that other 15% is in your 85% chocolate bar?
+Have you ever wondered what that other 15% is in your 85% fine chocolate bar?

 Sometimes, it’s obvious that certain ingredients have been added: pistachio, volcanic salt, or orange peel, for example.
 Sometimes, it’s not so obvious: what’s soy lecithin?
 Is it good or bad?
 Why does my craft chocolate bar contain ingredients that I don’t recognise?